-Winnie Sun, a certified financial planner and the founder of Sun Group Wealth Partners, agreed.
+Winnie Sun, co-founder of Sun Group Wealth Partners, agreed.
 "My advice for all couples is to make a meeting together with a trusted financial advisor," she tweeted.
 "We are experienced in getting you both on the same financial page.
 We can help you plan for your financial goals and help you grow financially together."

 Video by Mariam Abdallah

 Not ending up in debt due to the cost of your wedding and honeymoon is certainly one important aspect of starting out your marriage financially strong.
 Most couples are juggling other financial goals: In a recent survey from Grow and WeddingWire, more than 60% of engaged couples said that in addition to saving for their weddings, they were saving money for at least one other major expense, including buying a house, paying student loans, and saving for retirement.